Ugochukwuodinaka/New-York-City-Taxi-Trips-Analysis/README.md

 <br />
 <br />

-## Visuals in Power BI Report:
+## Visuals in Power BI:
-You can view and interact with this dashboard report on New York City Taxi Trips (2017-2018) Analysis [here](https://app.powerbi.com/view?r=eyJrIjoiM2FiNTRkNWItNDYxNC00NjUwLWE2NzAtOTVlZTAyM2QyN2UyIiwidCI6IjdlYzI5NjU5LTNjZjItNGYzZi1hYmIzLWE3MjJlZGY3ZmYyZCJ9).
+You can view and interact with this dashboard on the New York City Taxi Trips (2017-2018) Analysis [here](https://app.powerbi.com/view?r=eyJrIjoiM2FiNTRkNWItNDYxNC00NjUwLWE2NzAtOTVlZTAyM2QyN2UyIiwidCI6IjdlYzI5NjU5LTNjZjItNGYzZi1hYmIzLWE3MjJlZGY3ZmYyZCJ9).
 <br />
 <br />
 <br />